cudoventures/cudos-network-docs/src/learn/gravity-bridge.md

 In the public testnet Somniorum the Gravity Bridge connects from Somniorum to Rinkeby Ethereum so test assets can be moved between these two ecosystems.

-The bridge is currently available [here](http://104.154.17.186:4000/) for testing.
+The bridge is currently available [here](http://35.192.177.142:4000/) for testing.

 ::: warning
-Make sure you are connected to the correct network RPC endpoints via the connected wallets (`Rinkeby` & `CudosPublicTesnet`)
+Make sure you are connected to the correct network RPC endpoints via the connected wallets (`Rinkeby` & `CudosPublicTestnet`)
 :::

 <!-- TODO: write a full step-by-step instruction on how to use the Gravity Bridge UI for each journey for ARTEMIS-BUZZ#4 -->